 We also proposed ways that ChAMP (or its successor) could get back on track.

 In June 2009, EPA announced it was suspending ChAMP, and in October, announced it was scrapping ChAMP and replacing it with an enhanced chemicals management program.
-EDF strongly supports the enhancements, which shift the focus from endless testing and assessment to identifying and taking action to reduce exposure to high-concern chemicals.
+EDF strongly supported the enhancements, which shifted the focus from endless testing and assessment to identifying and taking action to reduce exposure to high-concern chemicals.

-EDF will continue to monitor EPA's progress in its existing chemicals program, even as we work toward more fundamental reform of TSCA.
+EDF continues to monitor EPA’s progress in its existing chemicals program, even as we work toward more fundamental reform of TSCA.